Meet our master engraver Lucio and dive into his work

 Our master engraver

-Lucio is 56 years old and he is a real Murano island native.
+Lucio is 56 years old and he is a real native of the Murano island.

-He is passionate about travel.
-He visited a lot of Countries around the world since he was young but he is a real islander: he loves boating and go fishing in the Venetian Lagoon.
+He is passionate about travelling.
+Although he has visited a lot of Countries around the world, he is a real islander: he loves rowing and fishing in the Venetian Lagoon.

-In the next future he would love to spend time between Dakar, his wife's city and Murano, his isle.
+In the near future he would love to divide his time between Dakar, his wife's city and Murano, his beloved isle.

-Things he really loves?
-The progressive music of the '70 like Genesis and King Crimson.
-He had the pleasure to assist to the famous Pink Floyd concert of 1989 in the Lagoon of Venice.
+The things he really loves?
+The progressive music of the 70's like Genesis and King Crimson.
+In 1989 he had the pleasure to see the famous Pink Floyd concert In the lagoon in Venice.